jtleimat/tortoise-predictor/README.md

 On Windows:
 `py tortoise_predictor.py -i True`

+For each image, you will see "Image: 1" and a 4 below it while it is processing on the screen.
 When done, you will see 'Predictions Completed' printed on terminal/command line.

 The predicted tortoises will be put in a text file default titled modelresults.txt.
 The results will look something like: